-NAO 216-104A prescribes that NOAA Line Offices may own and operate so-called field UAS if those UAS fall below the capital asset threshold and do not exceed UxS Operations Center criteria for complex operations.
+NAO 216-104A, as well as Section 4.1 of the UAS Operations Policy 1107, prescribes that NOAA LOs may own and operate so-called field UAS if those UAS fall below the capital asset threshold and do not exceed UxS Operations Center criteria for complex operations.
 These criteria include UAS weight, operations complexity, level of system maintenance, degree of training and currency required of aircrew and other factors.
-The criteria are used to determine whether UAS ownership is most effectively delegated to Line Offices or, for more complex systems, held by the UxS Operations Center on behalf of NOAA.
+The criteria are used to determine whether UAS ownership is most effectively delegated to LOs or, for more complex systems, held by the UxS Operations Center on behalf of NOAA.
 Operations of field UAS receive authority, oversight, and guidance from the Director, NOAA UxS Operations Center.
 Line Office UAS operations shall be coordinated and approved through the UxS Operations Center, UAS Division.
 This will include the approval of operations, operational risk management, and airworthiness.
-The UAS Division also provides consultation and direction on UAS training, safety and standardization for Line Office owned field UAS fleets.
+The UAS Division also provides consultation and direction on UAS training, safety and standardization for LO-owned field UAS fleets.

-Field UAS in an operational status (any field UAS not under an approved test and evaluation plan) must be maintained and operated in accordance with the respective Standard Operating Procedures (SOP).
-The SOP is developed by the Line Office owning the field UAS according to procedures promulgated in Policy 220-1-5.
+Field UAS in an operational status (any field UAS not under an approved test and evaluation plan) must be maintained and operated in accordance with the respective Standard Operating Procedures (SOPs).
+The SOP is developed by the LO owning the field UAS according to procedures promulgated in UAS Operations Policy 1107.
 SOPs are specific to an airframe type and supplement information provided in the original equipment manufacturer's manual with specific information regarding the UAS' employment in operational activities.